Fees are listed at the end of each course

 ONE GOOD SCENE consists of six one-week sessions.
 Like all Next Level Workshops, this one is intensive and requires a significant commitment of time, but since the class is on-line and asynchronous, the time can be at the student’s convenience.
 Participants should be prepared to undertake weekly writing assignments, peer critiques, and participation in class discussion.
 All student work will be critiqued by Barbara as well.

 Class size is limited to 10.
 Tuition is $395 USD; returning students receive a 10% discount.
 Students who enroll but decide that the course is not right for them can withdraw and receive a refund of the full tuition less the registration fee, provided they do so within one week of the start date.
-The next workshop is scheduled for late in 2013.
+The next workshop is scheduled for early 2015.
 To apply, or for additional information, pleasecontact Barbara Rogan.